Security info, self-help ideas and contacts for gringos

 Requirements to own a gun, shotgun or rifle is a lengthy and convoluted process.
 The applicant must:

-A few very basic points: Costa Rica is a relatively young country as its judicial system.
+A few very basic points: Costa Rica is a relatively young country as is its judicial system.
 Costa Rican laws are not the same as those of United States or Canada.
 Costa Rica has moved from an accusatory criminal law to a criminal law in defense of the accused.
 This is because of a community movement toward human rights and the restorative rights of the victim instead of penalizing the accused.
-However while currently not the case, some feel that the judicial system here may evolve in the future to honor and defend the rights of the victim(s) as much as it currently does honor the rights of the defendant(s).
+However, while currently not the case, some feel that the judicial system here may evolve in the future to honor and defend the rights of the victim(s) as much as it currently does honor the rights of the defendant(s).
 Be aware that you have a responsibility in any defense: your response cannot exceed the threat.
 If you are deemed to have used excessive force, you are subject to be charged with a crime and could face both fines and imprisonment.

 You are cautioned not react to threats in the same way you might in your state or province back home.
 Appropriate reactions to threats (within the jurisdiction of Costa Rica) in defense of your property and person (the relevant law of "legitimate defense" applies) can be seen below.
 (These are general guidelines and your specific situation may include criteria that may alter your circumstances and the appropriate response for the situation.):